Below you can find a complete list of Australian animals. We currently track 362 animals in Australia and are adding more every day!

 Australia is the sixth-largest country in the world.
-It is also one of the driest continents on earth.
+It is also one of the driest continents on Earth.
 Its huge landmass offers a varied landscape of deserts, tropical rainforests, and mountain ranges, which provide a variety of habitats for animals in Australia.
 It’s famous for its Great Barrier Reef, the largest coral reef in the world.
 An island continent, it is surrounded by the Indian and Pacific Oceans.
 It includes the Australian mainland, the island of Tasmania, and other small islands.

-Australia’s unique geographic position and centuries of isolation created ecosystems that are unique in the world.
-Of its flora and fauna, 84% of its mammals, 45% of its birds, 93% of its reptiles and 90% of its fish are endemic.
-Australia has 755 species of reptile, which is more than any country in the world.
+Australia’s unique geographic position and centuries of isolation created ecosystems that are unlike any in the world.
+Of its flora and fauna, 84% of its mammals, 45% of its birds, 93% of its reptiles, and 90% of its fish are native to Australia.
+It has 755 species of reptiles, which is more than any country in the world.
 Read on to learn more about amazing Australian animals!

 What Is the National Animal of Australia?

-Australia’s national animal is the red kangaroo (Macropus rufus).
-Also known as the red giant kangaroo, reaching over 6 feet tall, weighing around 190 pounds, and able to hop at 40 miles per hour.
+The national animal of Australia is the red kangaroo (Macropus rufus).
+It’s also known as the red giant kangaroo, reaching over 6 feet tall, weighing around 190 pounds, and able to hop at 40 miles per hour.
 It is the largest land mammal native to Australia.

 Which Animals Are Extinct or Endangered in Australia?

-Despite its rich, unique biodiversity, Australia is at risk of losing valuable species.
-According to the Australian Geographic, it has the highest mammal extinction rate of any country in the world.
+Despite its rich, unique biodiversity, Australia is at risk of losing many valuable species.
+According to Australian Geographic, it has the highest mammal extinction rate of any country in the world.

-Australia currently has more than 500 animals on the endangered species list.
+Australia currently has more than 500 animals on the endangered species list, including the following.

-- Spotted quoll: This large carnivorous marsupial has a spotted coat and a long snout.
-Its tendency to eat cane toads partially caused its population decline, mistaking them for native toads.
+- Spotted Quoll: This carnivorous marsupial has a spotted coat and a long snout.
+The quoll’s tendency to eat cane toads, mistaking them for native toads, partially caused its population decline.
 Conservation efforts to establish them on toad-free islands have shown success.

-- Tasmanian devil: The largest carnivorous marsupial, this sharp-toothed, cute critter is extinct on the Australian mainland.
-Tasmanian devils only live on the island of Tasmania.
+- Tasmanian Devil: Australia’s largest carnivorous marsupial, this sharp-toothed, cute critter is extinct on the mainland and found only in Tasmania.
 Since Tasmanian devils can protect themselves from foxes and cats, conservationists are hopeful about their chances of making a comeback.

 - Eastern curlew: The world’s largest shorebird depends on safe, protected wetlands to survive.
 This bird eats crabs and mollusks, but habitat loss has led to an 80% population decline.